Delphic Oracle Astrology Software

 Once you go down the heirarchy of time lord systems, Valens says to look at the transits to see if there is intensification or slackness in the times.
 Presumably what we have to look at here are transits to currently active time lords.
 Phasis conditions are especially important in finding critical intensifications such as direct and retrograde stations and various heliacal phenomena (when planets rise or set relative to the Sun).
 While the typical Graphical Ephemeris shows stations and retrogrades, heliacal phenomena were missing, so I decided to represent these phases relative to the Sun by line breaks with a dot to represent the date of the phenomena.
 Again as with the conundrum over temporal motion, there is this bifurcation between an ideal range of heliacal rising and setting and the natural or actual visual reality.
 As with other windows, this also has live data so that if you click anywhere in the graph, your user defined time wheels, transits, progressions, etc will be displayed in the chart.

 After chart data management comes the need for many different chart displays to handle the different kinds of examination.
 The Chart Designer allows almost unlimited flexibility on what you can display in your chart wheels.
 Because there are hundreds of settings even for a single wheel, most of these settings are on automatic such as the AutoSizeFont property which when true overrides all settings and generates an ideal given your screen resolution, etc...
 You can turn these settings off for more control if you wish, but for most people the default settings will be satisfactory.
 The organization of the Chart Designer is in four key areas: Wheel settings, Visibility settings, Color Settings and Glyph Settings and the program regards each of these four types as a single group on the Themes tab.
 You can set up your own Themes for Colors, Glyphs, Visibility and Wheels and once set, to get sometimes 100+ settings back, all you need to do is double click on the Theme you saved it as.
-There are currently 70 different Display Themes that handle display in the Chart Designer and really the number there can be is only limited by your time and imagination (this literally means thousands of display combinations can be generated).
+The Wheels Tab now has a new Wheel Design Wizard for setting up your wheels using drag and drop to set the order and trackbars to set wheel thickness which takes out the tedious assignment of radius values as it can be done visually.
+There are currently 100+ different pre-defined Display Themes that handle display in the Chart Designer and really the number there can be is only limited by your time and imagination (this literally means thousands of display combinations can be generated).
 Of the Wheel types which have a Visibile property that can be turned on or off, there is the Sign Wheel that typically displays a sign glyph in the middle, but is also capable of showing planets and stars and the ecliptic.
 Nearly all objects in the wheel have their own display hints which you can see by passing the mouse over the object.
 There are many other types of wheels and they have different functions.
 The Planet Wheels (capable of displaying up to 5 charts) have the job of displaying planet positions in different styles for a given chart, but are also capable of displaying time lord pointers and shaded areas which also come with their own hints.
 The Aspect Wheel unlike all other software displays testimony and aspect lines according to Schmidt's translation of Antiochus called "Definitions and Foundations", but it also shows ascensional times of the signs, etc...
 There are also several other wheel types such as decan wheels, bound wheels, dwadasamsa wheels, house, number and tick wheels which can be configured to many different display types.
 For instance, the Decan Wheel can follow Jyotish tradition, or traditional Medieval by triplicity or the Chaldean style.
 The Bound Wheel also has several different types following historical use, as do the Nakshatra's (lunar mansions), Navamsa's, etc...
 Nearly all of these wheels have the ability to rotate glyphs and change their color style to give maximum contrast and the wheels themselves can be rotated to display wheels and number houses according to fortune and natal angles (press Ctrl + W).
 The planet / point Visibility settings are set on the next tab of the Chart Designer by drag and drop or multi-select then arrow to other side.
 The Visibility tab has a wheel selection at the top which show what is visibile in a given Planet Wheel.
 The Color and Glyph settings on the following tabs work on all wheels.
 You can even change what glyph you want to use for the signs, planets, part of fortune, etc. Nothing is hard coded.

 You can also modify charts by using the Rectification Toolbar and the Transit and Animation Toolbar (shown in many of the graphics at right near the top where the menu bar is).
 The Rectification Toolbar will allow you to step through the innermost wheel calculation from intervals of one second to one day and animates forward of backward when you hold down your mouse key on the spinedit component.
 The Transit Animation Toolbar allows you to do something similar but takes your user defined charts and steps them forward or backward in time which will update your user defined transits, progressions, profection pointers and other time lords within the wheel.